Montee Ball: 2012 season

 On October 13, 2012, Ball scored three rushing touchdowns against Purdue, giving Ball a career total of 72 touchdowns.
 This broke the Big Ten record and the Wisconsin record of 71 held by former Badgers running back Ron Dayne.
 He also ran for a career-high of 247 yards against the Boilermakers.

 On November 24, 2012, Ball became the FBS career record holder for total touchdowns when he scored his 79th touchdown on a 17-yard run against Penn State.

 On December 6, 2012, Ball won the Doak Walker Award, given to the nation's top running back.
-He finished ahead of finalists Kenjon Barner of Oregon and Johnathan Franklin of UCLA.
 Ball became the second Badger to win the award.
 Ron Dayne won the award in 1999.
+He was named as a Consensus All-American.

 On January 1, 2013, Ball became the first player in Rose Bowl Game history to score a touchdown in three straight years.
 Overall, he finished the season with 1,830 rushing yards and 22 rushing touchdowns.